 * These links are to an external website and its content is subject to change.
 Care should be taken in using such information.

-You need to choose a six-digit PIN code to use with your card.
-This operates in exactly the same way as the PIN code for your bank card and must be entered whenever you use the card to apply a digital signature or log in to services.
-You also need to choose an eight-digit PUK code which is the same idea as the PUK code for your mobile phone - it's the backup code that allows you to unlock it if you lock the card by using the incorrect PIN code repeatedly.
-If you repeatedly enter the wrong PIN code and then can’t remember your PUK code to unlock the card, you will need to e-mail us at firstname.lastname@example.org to get a new digital signature.
+When you use your Smartcard for digital signatures or in electronic environments, you need to enter a six-digit PIN code.
+You choose this code yourself when you collect your Smartcard.
+It operates in exactly the same way as the PIN code for your bank card and must be entered whenever you use the card to apply a digital signature or log in to services.
+You also need to choose an eight-digit PUK - it's the backup code that allows you to unlock your card in case you enter the incorrect PIN code repeatedly.
+If you locked your card and can’t remember your PUK code to unlock it, you will need to e-mail us at firstname.lastname@example.org to get a new digital signature.

-For all enquiries about the Smartcard please contact the Society by emailing email@example.com.
+For all enquiries about the Smartcard please contact us at email@example.com.

 Even if you see the names of our project partners, like ACA or RedAbogacia, or have questions around indemnity where we may need expertise from Lockton or others, we’d still ask you to only contact us.

-This means we can give you the best possible service and ensure you're put through to the best person in another relevant organisation if we at the Society cannot provide an answer.
+This means we can give you the best possible service and ensure you're put through to the best person in another relevant organisation if we cannot provide an answer directly.

 Not at the moment.
 The Smartcard is a member benefit for solicitors only.
-However, in the future a similar product may be available to other groups.
+However, in the future a similar product may be available to other groups within the legal profession.

 Your practising certificate still needs to be renewed online each year.

-The company we are working with has already deployed this solution to over 50 sets of professionals and bar associations across Europe over the last few years and some of these organisations have a membership ten times the size of the Society's.
+The company we are working with has already deployed this solution to over 50 sets of professionals and bar associations across Europe over the last few years and some of these organisations have a membership ten times the size ours.
 We know this solution works for them and we're confident it will work for us.

 The only additional information will be a photograph.
 All other data will be the same as held on our main regulatory system, fulfilling the statutory functions around the registration of solicitors.